-The 8 Most Iconic Minor Studio Ghibli Characters, Ranked
+The 20 Most Iconic Studio Ghibli Characters, Ranked

-We all have minor Studio Ghibli characters we adore.
-Here are the most iconic of the minor Studio Ghibli characters!
+Studio Ghibli has produced so many characters we adore.
+Here are the most iconic Studio Ghibli characters of all time!

 Studio Ghibli has created some of the most creative animated films, each with its own cast of unique characters.
-While major characters like Totoro, Chihiro, and Ponyo carry the story forward, minor characters are sometimes the most memorable.
+Indeed, these films would lack their punch without their imaginative characters.

 These robots put Wall-E to shame.
 Not only are they capable of mass destruction, but they just look super cool.